cogment/cogment-doc/docs/reference/python.md

 `timestamp`: _int_ - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970) at the beginning of the sample period.
 For out-of-sync samples, this is the time the data in the sample was received.

-`events`: _str_ - Description of special events that happened during the timeframe of the sample.
+`events`: _str_ - Description of special events that happened during the time frame of the sample.
 For out-of-sync samples, it may contain an explanation of the data.

 ### `__init__(self, params)`